 If you are shopping for an diamond engagement ring, James Allen is one of the best places to start browsing for diamonds.
-In fact, they offer 360° videos in HD that enables you to examine diamonds in every angle!
+The 360° HD videos in every of their listings enable you to scrutinize diamonds in every angle!

 Try them out for yourself and you’ll be amazed at how intuitive the interface is!

-So, which type of metals do you personally like the most?
+So, which type of metals do you like the most?